 who have financial need; and

-who have not completed, and who will not be completing in 2014-2015, a semester-long off-campus experience (e.g., study abroad, Honors & Fellows semester internship); and
+who have not completed, and who will not be completing, a semester-long off-campus experience (e.g., study abroad, Honors & Fellows semester internship); and

 who have not received financial assistance for prior Winter Term or May Term faculty-led off-campus courses, Winter Term independent study, or Winter Term study at another school.